MicrosoftDocs/sdk-api/sdk-api-src/content/wlanapi/ns-wlanapi-wlan_qos_info.md

 The QoS capabilities of the interface.

-### -field ulConnectionQoSInfoSize
+### -field bConnected

 Type: **[BOOL](/windows/win32/winprog/windows-data-types)**

-Indicates whether or not there's an established connection; and therefore whether the connection QoS info is present in connectionQoSInfo.
+Represents whether or not there's an established connection.
+If `TRUE`, then *connectionQoSInfo* holds QoS information about the current connection.
+Otherwise, *connectionoQoSInfo* will be zeroed.

-### -field ulConnectionQoSInfoOffset
+### -field connectionQoSInfo

 Type: **[WLAN_CONNECTION_QOS_INFO](./ns-wlanapi-wlan_connection_qos_info.md)**

-The QoS info of the current connection.
-Meaningful only if *bConnected* is `TRUE`; otherwise, *connectionQoSInfo* will be zeroed, and should be ignored.
+Information about the QoS features (outlined by the WFA Wi-Fi QoS Management Specification) pertaining to the current connection.
+This structure contains relevant information only if *bConnected* is `TRUE`; otherwise it is all zeros, and you should ignore it.

 ## -remarks